Truman Medical Centers

 - 2-Step TB Test

-Every TMC employee, including interns, is also bound by the company’s non-smoking policy, which includes time when not at work.
+All TMC employees, including interns, are bound by the company’s policy against tobacco use, which includes time when not at work.

 Central Region Sites